ABC and XYZ Analysis for Product Development

-Inventory management technics for product management
+Inventory management techniques for product development

 Analysis of texts (app reviews, emails, chats, phone transcripts) is essential for proper product development planning.
 Clusterization of texts and extraction of keywords can help organise a backlog of projects, identify those with the biggest impact.
 How to make it less manual and optimised?